 - Cast Member Cashier should note “Allergy” on receipt

-- Inside the booth, the culinary team should do a Glove change/allergy prep
+- Inside the booth, the Culinary team/Chefs should do a Glove change/allergy prep

-There you will, Declare allergens.
+There you will, Declare/Share your allergens.
 Look at ingredient sheets or allergy list (changes depending on the booth).
-Or they may call a Chef.
+You can also ask to speak to someone, like a Chef or Manager (this may require an additional wait).
 Then you can order depending on your comfort level.

 Learn more about Third Party ‘independent contractors” at Disney World here.